 Who doesn't love cheese?
 In many countries around the world, they have so much more cheese varieties than just Cheddar, Edam or Colby.
 Going for a cheese platter with your craft beer or local wine is one of the tastiest experiences overseas.
 Until you fill sick the next day and need to rush to the bathroom… We won't go into details but a stomach bug, gastro or whatever it is will mean that you will have to open the floodgates for several days and stay inside.
 In bed, close to the bathroom is the best option.

 And you won't be in any condition to fly… Not just because it's unpleasant to spend the majority of the flying time in that tiny aeroplane toilet, but mainly because it's a health hazard to other passengers.
-You're officially unfit to fly and will have to rebook your flights….
-Aka pay a fee for changing that cheap non-refundable ticket.
-Airline change fees and medical costs are all covered by your travel insurance.
+You're officially unfit to fly and will have to re-book your flights.
+Doctor & hospital visits and other medical costs are all covered by travel insurance.

 #5.
 Slippery slopes